apache/apex-core/operator_development.md

 ports.

 1. Invoke constructor; non-transients initialized.
-2. Copy state from checkpoint -- initalized values from step 1 are replaced.
+2. Copy state from checkpoint -- initialized values from step 1 are replaced.